neurodatascience/QLS612-Overview/setup/mac.md

 The above step-by-step Docker instructions are distilled from [here](https://docs.docker.com/desktop/setup/install/mac-install/).
 If you have questions during the installation procedure please check that link for potential answers!

+### Install the `tree` command

+`tree` is a helpful command for viewing directory structures, and is strongly recommended.

+1. Open a terminal, and check if you have `tree` already installed by running `tree --version`.
+   - If you see a version number, you're all set!
+   - If you see a message like `tree: command not found`, install it by running:
+      ```bash
+      brew install tree
+      ```

 ---